thomasmeessen/DecisionEnginneringProject/report.md

 - 3 = New program deliver a reduction of cost for a degree.
 - 2 = Replacing existing courses, no change in the overall cost
-- 1 = Developing a degree by adding new cost.
+- 1 = The majority of impacted program will see an increase of costs.

 _Opinion of board of advisers_